- The Role of TMCP

 - obtain a best price and adequate marketing certificate

-- obtain confirmation as to whether the seller is connected to the charity within the meaning of s.118 of the 2011 Act.
+- obtain confirmation as to whether the seller is connected to the charity within the meaning of s.118 of the Charities Act 2011.

 - ask your legal advisers to ensure that the draft sale contract, transfer and/or lease include the Sales Template Clauses and that the draft documents are sent to TMCP Legal for approval